1.1 These terms and conditions, along with our privacy provisions, shall govern your use of our website.

 23.1 These terms and conditions shall be governed by and construed in accordance with English and Welsh law.

 23.2 Any disputes relating to these terms and conditions shall be subject to the exclusive jurisdiction of the courts of England and Wales.

 24.1 We are registered in the trademarks index; you can find the online version of the register at https://www.gov.uk/government/organisations/intellectual-property-office

 24.2 We are registered as an accredited centre with the Chartered Institute of Legal Executives in the United Kingdom.

-24.3 We are registered as an accredited centre with the CPD Registration Service.
+24.3 We are registered with the Solicitors Regulation Authority.

 24.4 We subscribe to restorative values, which can be consulted electronically at https://restorativejustice.org.uk/resources/rjc-principles-restorative-practice

 - CILEX revision and exam preparation unit – Materials Only – 6 months

 - Level 3 law, practice units – 3 months (they were previously 6 months until August 2023 but have been reduced due to the level 3 last exam session being in November 2023)